treesamarygeorge/Snake-Game/README.md

 5. Establish the game rules and methodologies.

-Executing the entire program will pop up the game window that consists of the main roles and actions of the game!!!
+Executing the entire program will pop up the game window !!!
 Okay then, now it's time to play😃